Visiting relatives and friends

 If you wish to visit Sweden and the other Schengen countries, you must have

-- a passport that is valid for a minimum of three months after your visa has expired and which has been issued in the last ten-year period
+- a passport that is valid for a minimum of three months after your visa has expired and which has been issued in the last ten-year period.
+When you apply for a visa you must hand in copies of the pages in your passport which show your personal information, photograph, signature, passport number, passport issuing country, the period of the passport's validity and whether you have permission to live in countries other than your country of origin

-- have received an invitation from the person you intend to visit
+- have received an invitation from the person you intend to visit, the form Invitation before application for Schengen visa, number 241011

 - money for your keep and for the journey home.
 Sweden requires that you have SEK 450 for each day spent in Sweden.
 In certain circumstances, this amount may be lower, for example in the case of a young child, if the cost of food and accommodation is paid in advance or if you are going to stay with relatives or friends.
 You must be able to demonstrate that you have sufficient funds for your keep with the help, for example, of bank statements or a document in which the person inviting you to Sweden promises to meet all expenses during the visit